smoynes/elsie/docs/TUTORIAL.md

 You, my dear reader, have already accomplished so much.
 If you have reached this point in our tutorian journey, you have:

-  - downloaded source code to ELSIE (and, incidentally, the code one which it depends);
+  - downloaded source code to ELSIE (and, incidentally, the code on which it depends);
   - compiled the code to create a virtual computer;
   - had the machine execute a hard-coded program.